20230922

 Onsite research ranged from artificial intelligence, biophysics, consciousness, emotics, intelligent clothing, materials science, protein folding, neuroscience, new media, nanoelectronics, quantum computation, macroscopic entanglement, robotics, stem cell research, theoretical physics — e.g., the possibility of time travel — transarchitecture, and wearable computing.

 Our custom-built supercomputer, the CAM-Brain Machine, was supported in part by a 1 Million Euro grant from the European Union.
 The custom-designed and created supercomputer — as powerful as 10,000 Pentium II PCs — harnessed the power of Xilinx field programmable gate array (FPGA) evolutionary hardware to evolve seventy-five million neurons in a massively-parallel artificial neural network instantiated directly in silico using evolutionary genetic algorithms.
 With each clock tick, the supercomputer simultaneously updates hundreds of millions of cellular automata billions of times per second.
+The one-of-a-kind machine was recognized by the 2001 Guinness Book of World Records as the “World’s Most Complex Artificial Brain.”
+In testimony before the French Sénat and a later advisory report as Chair of the First Committee on Disarmament and International Security, I argued: “Future networks will not be built.
+They will be grown.”

 Deeply grateful, profoundly humbled.
 It's an honor to receive such profound recognition for a relatively modest role.
 It takes each and every one of our collective efforts to manifest the profound and positive change that's so very much needed in today's rapidly-changing world.